sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 Error from server (Forbidden): pods is forbidden: User "system:serviceaccount:challenge4:service-account-challenge4" cannot list resource "pods" in API group "" in the namespace "challenge4"
 ```

-So we don't even have access to list pods!
+So we do not even have access to list pods!
 Do we have any access?

 ```bash
 ❯ kubectl auth can-i --list